healthchecks/healthchecks/README.md

 ## Sending Alerts and Reports

-Healtchecks comes with a `sendalerts` management command, which continuously polls database for any checks changing state, and sends out notifications as needed.
+Healthchecks comes with a `sendalerts` management command, which continuously polls database for any checks changing state, and sends out notifications as needed.
 Within an activated virtualenv, you can manually run the `sendalerts` command like so: